 In addition to proving that the defendant committed the act of defacing, damaging, or destroying property, the prosecution must also prove that the property in question does not belong solely to the accused.

-In most cases, it is very easy to do this, especially if the property in question is public property.
-However, where it can really get tricky is if the defendant owns the property along with someone else.
-If the person with whom they share the property has a problem with what they have done, they could face a charge of vandalism.
+In most cases, this is very easy to do, especially if the property in question is public.
+However, it can get tricky if the defendant owns the property with someone else.
+If the person with whom they share the property has a problem with what they did, they could face a vandalism charge.

 Defendant Acted Maliciously

-Another key element of California vandalism laws is that in order to have committed an act of vandalism, the perpetrator had to act maliciously.
-In the legal sense, that means that they either had to intentionally commit an act of vandalism or have the intent to annoy or injure another person.
+Another key element of California vandalism laws is that, to commit an act of vandalism, the perpetrator must act maliciously.
+In the legal sense, that means they either intentionally committed an act of vandalism or intended to annoy or injure another person.

-If a person accidentally committed an act that defaced, damaged, or destroyed someone’s property, they are not guilty of vandalism in Lakewood, California.
+If a person accidentally commits an act that defaces, damages, or destroys someone’s property, they are not guilty of vandalism in Lakewood, California.

 The Financial Cost of the Damage

-If the prosecutor is attempting to convict an individual of felony vandalism, they must also prove that the costs to restore, repair, or replace the item in question amount to more than $400.
+If the prosecutor is attempting to convict an individual of felony vandalism, they must also prove that the costs of restoring, repairing, or replacing the item in question exceed $400.

 Defenses Against a Vandalism Charge